-In 1974, the gray wolf became an endangered species in the contiguous U.S. under the Endangered Species Act (ESA) of 1973.
-The ESA has played an essential role in restoring wolves to the Northern Rocky Mountains, Western Great Lakes, and Southwest; but is not the most effective tool for long-term management of biologically-recovered wolf populations.
-Further conservation and restoration of wolves beyond these three regions will depend upon the localized-and adaptive-efforts of states and tribes using scientific inquiry, stakeholder collaboration, and persistent public outreach.
+In 1974, the gray wolf became an endangered species in the contiguous U.S. under the Endangered Species Act (ESA) of 1973.8 The ESA has played an essential role in restoring wolves to the Northern Rocky Mountains, Western Great Lakes, and Southwest; but is not the most effective tool for long-term management of biologically-recovered wolf populations.
+Further conservation and restoration of wolves beyond these three regions will depend upon the localized-and

-Status of Gray Wolf Populations in the Contiguous United States Population Western Great Lakes Northern Rocky Mountain Southwest (Mexican Wolf) Location Minnesota, Wisconsin, Michigan, and portions of adjacent states Montana, Wyoming, Idaho, Washington, Oregon Arizona, New Mexico, Texas, Oklahoma Pre-ESA (1973) Unregulated hunting Government sponsored predator control programs Decreased prey availability Government sponsored predator control programs Wolves extirpated from region by 1930s Habitat and prey loss Government sponsored predator control programs Effectively eliminated from U.S. by 1970 Present Population has rebounded and their range has expanded ~3,600 individuals in 2015 Delisted in 2012, but due to a Federal court decision were relisted under ESA in 2014 Status: Endangered Reintroduction efforts began in 1995 At least 1,704 individuals in 282 packs by 2015 Status: Delisted due to recovery Captive-bred Mexican wolves reintroduced in 1998.
-14 Current population remains small ~97 individuals.
-12 Status: Endangered 14 (excluding nonessential experimental populations; see below)
+Status of Gray Wolf Populations in the Contiguous United States Population Western Great Lakes Northern Rocky Mountain Southwest (Mexican Wolf) Location Minnesota, Wisconsin, Michigan, and portions of adjacent states 1 Montana, Wyoming, Idaho, Washington, Oregon 1 Arizona, New Mexico, Texas, Oklahoma 1 Pre-ESA (1973) Unregulated hunting 9 Government sponsored predator control programs 10 Decreased prey availability 9 Government sponsored predator control programs 10 Wolves extirpated from region by 1930s 6 Habitat and prey loss 9 Government sponsored predator control programs 10 Effectively eliminated from U.S. by 1970 9 Present Population has rebounded and their range has expanded 11 ~3,600 individuals in 2015 12 Delisted in 2012, but due to a Federal court decision were relisted under ESA in 2014 13 Status: Endangered 13 Reintroduction efforts began in 19956 At least 1,704 individuals in 282 packs by 20156 Status: Delisted due to recovery 6 Captive-bred Mexican wolves reintroduced in 1998.14 Current population remains small ~97 individuals.12 Status: Endangered 14 (excluding nonessential experimental populations; see below)